ucsd-ets/datahub-docker-stack/Documentation/images.md

 **Logic: what to do in different cache scenarios of an image?**

-In each action run, for each image, we always perform a [Dockerhub-existence check](/scripts/docker_adapter.py#L299).
+In each action run, for each image, we always perform a [GHCR-existence check](/scripts/docker_adapter.py#L299).
 This is a very cheap `$docker manifest inspect` command.
-It will check whether the same image with the same tag (the branch name) is presented on Dockerhub.
+It will check whether the same image with the same tag (the branch name) is presented on GHCR.
 This is the best-choice cache.

 1. If it's there, but `node.rebuild` is false, we won't bother pulling the image.
 2. If it's there, and `node.rebuild` is true, we pull the image and use it as cache later.